School of Music

 - A complete repertoire list, specifying those works that have been performed

-Once the Office of Graduate Admissions application is complete, the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School's coordinator of graduate studies.
+Once the application in the Office of Admissions is complete, the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School's coordinator of graduate studies.
 The program advisor for the pedagogy area will contact applicants selected for an audition.

 Each degree program has specific audition requirements outlined below.
 Acceptance into an area of study is exclusive to that area, and a separate application and audition is required for each area.
 Due to the intensive and individualized nature of a graduate program in music, admission in specific areas will be limited.

-A performance of at least 15 minutes of music containing repertoire that represents various music styles according to the discipline of the student's applied area.
+- A performance audition of at least 15 minutes of music containing repertoire that represents various music styles according to the discipline of the student's applied area.

-Additionally, vocalists must perform in English, Italian and one (1) other language.
+Additionally, vocalists must perform from memory in English, Italian, and one (1) other language.